jetaggart/stream-android-bubble-chat/README.md

 </layout>
 ```

 Here's another `ConstraintLayout` with some views and progress bars.
-We use Stream's UI Components to build the majority of the view. `ChannelHeaderView` gives us a nice header with an channel image and channel name. `MessageListView` displays our messages and `MessageInputView` gives us a nice default message input.
+We use Stream's UI Components to build the majority of the view. `ChannelHeaderView` gives us a nice header with a channel image and channel name. `MessageListView` displays our messages and `MessageInputView` gives us a nice default message input.

 We use the built in Stream view model and feed that to each view.
 However, we customize the `MessageListView` view by providing a custom message view factory, `BubbleMessageViewHolderFactory`.
 This factory hooks into Stream's code to provide a custom view for each message.
 This class is straightforward since all we're going to do is instantiate our bubble message class, `BubbleMessageViewHolder`: